senpay/slacker/README.rst

 About
 =====

-Slacker is a full-featured Python interface for the `Slack API
+Slacker2 is a fork and continuation of Slacker library, a full-featured Python interface for the `Slack API
 <https://api.slack.com/>`_.

 Installation